 Members record changes in plant populations found in sites of botanical interest and submit data to the Biological Records Centre in Devizes.
-We also undertake other botanical research projects in conjunction with English Nature, Plantlife and the BSBI.
+We also undertake other botanical research projects in conjunction with Natural England, Plantlife and the BSBI.
 Members contribute to local knowledge of arable weeds, assist with recording work in new reserves and help to provide data to establish a Wiltshire Rare Plants Register.

 The Society issues a newsletter twice a year, with accounts of its outings and indoor meetings and news of local plant life.
 Our scientific publication Wiltshire Botany has so far been published annually.